MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-setreplyfilename.md

 # bitsadmin setreplyfilename

-Specify the path of the file that contains the server reply.
+Specifies the path of the file that contains the server reply.

 **BITS 1.2 and earlier**: Not supported.